Ludmila165/testik/Corps of Engineer.md

-Military engineers are responsible for military engineering support of all army operations.
+1. Military engineers are responsible for military engineering support of all army operations.
-Military engineering covers the accomplisment of three main tasks: engineer combat support (field engineering), additional engineer support, and strategic engineer support.
+2. Military engineering covers the accomplisment of three main tasks: **_engineer combat support_** (field engineering), **_additional engineer support_**, and **_strategic engineer support_**.
-Engineer combat support includes all activities intended to facilitate the movement of friendly forces and impede the progress of the enemy ground operations.
+3. Engineer combat support includes all activities intended to facilitate the movement of friendly forces and impede the progress of the enemy ground operations.